 - Information about how to make a complaint or raise concerns was available and it was easy to do.
 Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
-Sixteen complaints were received in the last year.
+Six complaints were received in the last year.
 We looked at three written complaints received in the last 12 months and found that they had been acknowledged and thoroughly investigated in a timely way and with whole team involvement during discussions at staff meetings.
-The complaints were dealt with in an open and transparent way and we saw evidence of them being resolved from the patients perspective.
-For instance a patient complained about the way in which a referral had been dealt with.
-Procedures were subsequently put in place which ensured that all referrals were dealt with on the day.
-Feedback and an apology was given to the patient who was then happy with the outcome.
+The practice learned lessons from individual concerns and complaints and also from analysis of trends.
+It acted as a result to improve the quality of care.
+For example, a patient arrived late for an appointment with the result that the GP was unable to see that patient.
+A meeting was held with the patient to explain the late arrivals policy which then resulted in that policy being reviewed and amended.